mckinley-and-rice/code-of-conduct/Coding Standard/HTML5/HTML5.md

 Class and ID names are heavily linked with styling using CSS and scripting using JS.
 If you give your IDs and classes absurd, non-sensical or unrelated names you make it 2x harder for
 - CSS developers to style the document because they are unable to understand cascading styles
-- JS developers to debug interactivity because ther are  unable to understand how which class or ID behaves
+- JS developers to debug interactivity because they are  unable to understand how which class or ID behaves

 Good
 ```html